 |Style||Gear Type||Output||Efficiency (%)|

 Helical-Worm gearmotors and Helical-Bevel gearmotors will provide right-angle outputs.
-The Helical-worm can be cost advantageous for larger reduction ratios.
-Helical-bevel has the advantage of better efficiency, which can possibly equate to a smaller motor.
+The Helical-worm can be cost-advantageous for larger reduction ratios.
+Helical bevel has the advantage of better efficiency, which can equate to a smaller motor.

 There is an option in KEB-DRIVE to leave off the gearing.
 This is common when people are interested in selecting a servo or induction motor.

 3. Motor Selection (Size, voltage, frequency)

 Working to the right, select the size of the motor.
 Options for both Induction motors and AC Servo motors are listed.
 Here is a comparison of the advantages between servo and induction motors.

-There is a tab that allows you to select the stator winding information – specifically, the rated voltage and frequency.
-KEB has the ability to offer special windings outside of what is listed.
-Last year I worked on a 380V/60Hz installation in South Korea – who knew!
+A tab allows you to select the stator winding information – specifically, the rated voltage and frequency.
+KEB can offer special windings outside of what is listed.
+Last year, I worked on a 380V/60Hz installation in South Korea – who knew?!?

 Larger motors will provide more torque.
-As you increase the motor size, you’ll see the torque information is updated in torque/speed drop-down.
+As you increase the motor size, the torque information is updated in the torque/speed drop-down.

 4. Adjust the Torque/Speed selection

 Is it a speed reducer?
 Or a torque Increaser?
 It’s both – higher gear ratios will provide lower output speeds and higher torques.
-Use the drop down to see all the different possible configurations with the selected gearbox/motor combo.
+Use the drop-down to see all possible configurations with the selected gearbox/motor combo.

 There is a limit to the options that KEB-Drive will show.
 Only options with a service factor of 1.0 or greater are displayed.

-Note: If you have selected a motor winding that is rated for both 50 and 60Hz, you will see two values listed for the speed and torque.
+Note: If you have selected a motor winding rated for both 50 and 60Hz, you will see two values listed for the speed and torque.
 The 50Hz rating will be reflected with the slower rpm output.

 5. What is the gearing Service Factor, and why is it important?